alphagov/verify-service-provider/docs/adr/0026-development-mode-for-the-verify-service-provider.md

 ## Decision

-The VSP will providea development mode initialized by a Dropwizard command that will run the VSP in a development mode.
-When starting in this mode the VSP will create its own keys and certificates, as well as some other config, that it will use to initialize a new session with the compliance tool.
+The VSP will provide a development mode initialized by a Dropwizard command.

+When starting in this mode the VSP will:
+- create in-memory keys and self-sign certificates
+- use a random UUID for an entity ID
+- configure itself to read the CT's metadata
+- configure itself to run in non-matching mode
+- initialize a new session with the compliance tool.

 A user of the VSP will be able start development mode by running the following command from the shell: